 3. Mix in a high-flavor ingredient

-Sometimes, a little bit of a more expensive and flavorful ingredient goes a long way.
-Consider the capers in this Rainbow Rice recipe.
-Capers aren’t cheap, but they’re packed with flavor.
-This hearty — and cheap — rice dish calls for just 2 tablespoons of them.
+Sometimes, a bit of a more expensive and flavorful ingredient goes a long way.
+Consider capers — they aren’t cheap, but they’re packed with flavor.

 Bacon is another prime example of a flavorful ingredient.
-Cook up a couple of pieces and crumble onto salads or soups to give them a little bit of “wow.”
+Cook up a couple of pieces and crumble it onto salads or soups to give them some “wow.”
 Or chop and fry bacon, then add it to pasta and veggies for a delicious pasta carbonara.
-Bacon can make even beans extra tasty, as in this Red Beans and Rice dish.
+Bacon can make even beans extra tasty.

 Other high-flavor ingredients include: